 I’ve read that homemade mulberry molasses can have a “bittersweet, slightly burnt flavor,” but although that description well suits the keçiboynuz pekmez and üzüm pekmez I tried earlier, this jar of molasses was much lighter on the palate and not at all bitter or burnt.

 You can enjoy mulberry molasses in the same ways as the other pekmez described above.
 Not only is it a perfect natural sweetener, it’s also wonderful to stir it into yogurt.
-I had some cultured coconut yogurt in the fridge that I thought could use a bit more sweetness.
+I had some cultured Cashew Soy Yogurt in the fridge that I thought could use a bit more sweetness.
 A spoonful of dut pekmezi made it taste so much more decadent.

 Pomegranate Molasses (Nar Ekşisi)

 I think this is the most well-known product out of the list, at least from a Western perspective.
 However, it is also the odd one out in this group, as it is not considered to be in the same category of foods as the others.
 The fact that its Turkish name, nar ekşisi, does not contain the word “pekmez” hints at a different culinary purpose.